Posted on April 16, 2025

 Izzy had never been in a hotel room before and while she initially found it the most exciting thing ever, she did start to struggle with the noises on either side and in the corridor.
 She found it hard to settle and she barked a bit but she wasn’t too bad, all things considering; it was a completely new experience for her, on top of all the travelling.
 I mean, I was feeling quite overwhelmed so I’m surprised she wasn’t more unsettled.

-The next morning, we got up and – after a breakfast of ALL safe foods! – got a cab to the Autism Dogs farm.
+The next morning, we got up and – after a breakfast of ALL safe foods! – caught a cab to the Autism Dogs farm.
 Izzy hung out with a member of the team: given how adorable she is, I’ve yet to find someone who doesn’t want to spend time with her.
 And once she was settled, Mum and I got ready to meet River.
 She bounded into the room, this gorgeous black Labrador – bigger than the black Labrador I grew up with – bounded into the room, super excited and running back and forth between me and Mum.
 Her enthusiasm was infectious.
 But once she calmed down a bit, she was so sweet and so gentle: she curled up with her head in my lap, soft and warm and snuggly, so quickly.
 I was in love.

 We got to just hang out with her for a bit: play and stroke and cuddle and just really get a feel for each other.
 It wasn’t a hard decision at all.
 Mum and I both felt like she was a really good fit: personality wise, good size, her fur isn’t a sensory issue for me, we have experience with Labradors… She was so sweet and affectionate and it just felt really right.
 The team members who were present for that session said that they don’t often see dogs connect so quickly.